gecko0307/ChillwaveDrive/README.md

 In the pause mode it is possible to customize car's appearance using the "Car settings" window.

+## Download

+Builds are no longer uploaded to GitHub releases.
+You can download the game on GameJolt page: [https://gamejolt.com/games/chillwave-drive/1030266](https://gamejolt.com/games/chillwave-drive/1030266).
+Look for "Chillwave Drive Rolling Alpha" package.

 ## TODO List

 - [x] Vehicle physics